oscarmoraperez/spring-core/README.md

 5) Spring statements are also displayed during ITs execution.

 6) p-namespce used in the configuration.xml for the sake of compactness.

+7) Example test data automatically populated via the classic 'init-method' in the configuration.xml